CCALI/a2jdat/README.md

 `GUIDES_URL`- relative web location of guides `WKHTMLTOPDF_PATH`- path to binary of WKHTMLTOPDF VIEWER_PATH- path to viewer
 WKHTMLTOPDF_DPI- desired default dpi to render pdfs.
-CALI reccomends minimum of 300 `WKHTMLTOPDF_ZOOM`- The correction factor used to render text pdfs.
+CALI recommends minimum of 300 `WKHTMLTOPDF_ZOOM`- The correction factor used to render text pdfs.
 This is necessary to standardize rendering across all platforms.
 On most \*nix systems this should be 1.6711 and on most windows systems this should be 1.5709.

 All other keys must be present but the value is irrelevant.